 Why does it matter if the Requests for Admissions are deemed Admitted?
 Well, the party asking for the Admissions can say to the Judge, “Your honor, we’ve proven our case and you should rule in our favor.
 The Defendants admitted there was a written agreement to borrow money and they admitted that they did not pay back the money as agreed.
 [Refer to my example above].

 Arizona Rule of Civil Procedure 36(b) does allow a party to file a Motion asking the court for permission to withdraw or amend the admission.
 “Subject to Rule 16, the court may permit withdrawal or amendment if it would promote the presentation of the merits of the action and if the court is not persuaded that it would prejudice the requesting party in maintaining or defending the action on its merits.”

 Request for Documents:

 We are given the opportunity to request up to 10 different sets of documents from the opposing party.
-In Arizona, the opposing party has 20 days–in a Superior Court case or 30 days in the Justice Court–to produce the documents requested and their written responses.
+In Arizona, in the Rule 34 of the Rules of Civil Procedure, the responding party has 30 days to respond to the request for production of documents.

 Lastly, similar to 26.1 initial discovery statements.
-These packets are not exchanged with the Court.
-In fact, the Judge will never see this information unless a specific piece of information is formally introduced as evidence at trial.
-So don’t worry about impressing the judge, we are simply trying to gain useful information.
+These discovery requests are not submitted to the Court.
+In fact, the Judge will never see this information unless specifically and formally introduced as evidence at trial.
+So don’t worry about impressing the judge, we are simply exchanging all relevant information with the opposing party.

-If you need help from an Arizona attorney then contact the Dunaway Law Group at 480-389-6529 or send us a message HERE.
+If you need help from an experienced Arizona attorney, then contact the Dunaway Law Group at 480-702-1608 or message us HERE.